 HS-PROD is a user friendly, state-of-the-art website which shares information about Indian good practices and innovations in health services management.
 An instantly accessible library of reform materials, it provides a summary of each option/scheme and links to more detailed source documents.
 The aim is to share reform know how to tackle common management problems in the health sector.
-It makes readily available a body of evidences that are so essential to take "the public health system closer to the objective of evidence-based policy-making" as envisaged in the National Health Policy & NRHM.
-HS-PROD currently contains over 248 entries that are carefully researched, categorised in 16 major health sector areas as given below:
+It makes readily available a body of evidences that are so essential to take "the public health system closer to the objective of evidence-based policymaking" as envisaged in the National Health Policy & NRHM.
+HS-PROD currently contains over 225 entries that are carefully researched, categorised in 16 major health sector areas as given below:

-- (1) Infrastructure and equipment

 - (2) Logistics

-- (3) Financial management systems
+- Financial management systems (3)

 - (4) Monitoring, evaluation and quality control

-- (5) Public/private partnership
+- Public/private partnership

-- (6) Management structures and systems
+- (6)Management structures and systems

 - (7) Social marketing and franchising

 - (8) Health information systems

 - (9) Intersectoral links